-Diego Retana is a guitarist residing in Brooklyn, New York.
+Diego Retana is a guitarist residing in New York City.
 Originally from Washington DC, He is active in both New York City and the greater DMV/Baltimore area.

 In 2015, Diego graduated from Towson University receiving a Bachelor of Music with a focus on jazz/commercial performance.
 While at Towson University, he studied jazz guitar with Dr. Shawn Purcell and classical guitar with Michael Decker.
 Diego enjoys and is highly skilled in playing many genres of music including jazz, funk, rock, classical, and other popular styles.
 He regularly performs in musical productions, weddings, recording sessions, and events/parties in the greater Baltimore, D.C, and Annapolis areas.
 He played guitar in Baltimore Center Stage’s 2019 production of “Miss You Like Hell,” and most recently played guitar and banjo for The Kennedy Center’s 2022 production of “Show Way.”